 In addition, although the PLI was replaced by the PI learning Indicator, there is still a PLI test questions PDF on the internet, as seen here (see pages 16-17).
 The questions on this file do not include answers and/or explanations, BUT we explain these sample questions, to provide you with even more insight and examples of the real test.

-What Does Our Predictive Index Test Sample Include?
+What Does My Predictive Index Test Sample Include?

-Our Predictive Index test sample follows the style of the PILI, which is the PI cognitive assessment.
+My Predictive Index test sample follows the style of the PILI, which is the PI cognitive assessment.
 It includes 30 questions and a time limit of 8 minutes.
-It is a mini version of a full-length PILI test and serves as a preliminary way to explore the test’s question types and experience the strict time frame of the real test.
-In a full-length PILI test you have 50 questions and 12 minutes, which gives you 14.4 seconds per question on average.
-In our shortened version you have 16 seconds per question, on average.
+It is a mini version of a full-length PI cognitive assessment test and serves as a preliminary way to explore the test’s question types and experience the strict time frame of the real test.
+In a full-length test you have 50 questions and 12 minutes, which gives you 14.4 seconds per question on average.
+In my shortened version, you have 16 seconds per question, on average.

 Preview What Your Score Report Would Look Like